On a desktop machine if you browse to the address given you by the administrator, you'll get the login

 If you use the Browse button to add a file attachment, two further file selectors will

 appear automatically, giving the option to attach up to three files.
+If an attachment is an image file

 Save Draft allows you to save a partially complete message into the folder you configured as